Editorial Note: This post was updated on November 4th, 2019.

 -Richard Twiss, Rescuing the Gospel from the Cowboys

 I don’t remember a time when I wasn’t aware of indigenous communities.
-The latter maybe has to do with my own identity and history as a Caribbean woman from Puerto Rico, and my proximity to Latin America.
-However, when in 2015 I moved to the U.S. mainland, it took me a year and a painful summer to learn about the otherization of POC, and the selective historical memory of majority culture and its institutions.
+The latter maybe has to do with my own identity and history as a Caribbean woman from Puerto Rico, our Taíno heritage, and my proximity to Latin America.
+For many of us, to be unaware of the history of our indigenous communities of Abya Yala is to be unaware of ourselves.
+When I moved to the USA in 2015, it took me a year and a painful summer to learn about the otherization of BIPOC, and the selective historical memory of majority culture and its institutions.
 Central to the latter is how the United States has violently tried to erase and deny the existence and dignity of Native American communities.
 And that posture is still pervasive in many Christian circles, including seminaries and ministries committed to racial “(re)conciliation,” where students never get to learn from Native American and Indigenous authors, professors, and speakers.

 Richard Twiss (Taoyate Ob Najin, “He Stands with His People”) was a Sicangu Lakota.
 He co-founded the North American Institute for Indigenous Theological Studies (NAIITS) and Evangelicals for Justice.
 He also founded Wiconi International.
 The latter, now known simply as “Wiconi,” is an organization working “for the well-being of our Native people by advancing cultural formation, indigenous education, spiritual awareness and social justice connected to the teachings and life of Jesus, through an indigenous worldview framework.”
 Taoyate Ob Najin earned a doctorate in Intercultural Studies from Asbury Theological Seminary.
 Among his publications are Rescuing the Gospel from the Cowboys: A Native American Expression of the Jesus Way (IVP, 2015) and One Church, Many Tribes: Following Jesus the Way God Made You (Chosen Books, 2000).

 Mark Charles is a speaker and writer, and a member of the Navajo Nation.
-His book Truth Be Told: The Doctrine of Discovery and the Root Cause of Racial Injustice, co-authored with Rev. Dr. Soong-Chan Rah, is scheduled to be published this year by InterVarsity Press.
+He is also the co-author of the book Unsettling Truths: The Ongoing, Dehumanizing Legacy of the Doctrine of Discovery, which was just published this month by InterVarsity Press.
 Mark is also a regular columnist for Native News Online and frequently writes for his popular blog Reflections from the Hogan.
-On a very personal note: Make sure your institution, church, or organization invites Mark Charles to speak.
-I cannot stress how important and prophetic his voice is.

 Dr. Terry LeBlanc, a Mi’kmaq-Acadian, is the founding Chair and current Director of the North American Institute for Indigenous Theological Studies (NAIITS).
 He teaches at various other institutions, such as Tyndale Seminary, George Fox University and Seminary, and Acadia University and Divinity College in Nova Scotia.
 He holds a Ph.D. from Asbury Theological Seminary and specializes in Theology and Anthropology.
 Among Dr. LeBlanc’s writings are “Mission: An Indigenous Perspective,” published in 2014 in Direction (43 no. 2), and “New Old Perspectives: Theological Observations Reflecting Indigenous Worldviews,” a chapter included in Global Theology in Evangelical Perspective: Exploring the Contextual Nature of Theology and Mission (IVP, 2012).
 I also recommend watching his 2011 lecture on Native American Theology at Wheaton College here.